Uanela/arkos/packages/docs/docs/api-reference/file-upload-services-function-guide.md

 sidebar_position: 9
 ---

-# File Upload Services Guide
+# File Upload Services Function

 The `getFileUploadServices` function provides a centralized way to handle file uploads in your **Arkos** application.
 It creates and returns specialized file uploader services for different file types (images, videos, documents, and general files), each preconfigured with appropriate size limits, file type validation, and processing capabilities.